TayyabKM/Bookstore/README.md

 # 📖 [Bookstore] <a name="about-project"></a>

 In this project I lay the foundations for a Bookstore website.
 The React part of the app and set up routing using React Router.
 Also styling has been added to make it look like the desired template.
+React actions and reducers have also been introduced.

 ## 🛠 Built With <a name="built-with"></a>